Tip 1: Dress in layers

-Wax can also help to prevent rust, since after water evaporates there still remains a layer of wax inside of cracks and door jams, which can be prone to rusting when exposed to water alone.
+Wax can also help to prevent rust since after water evaporates there still remains a layer of wax inside of cracks and door jams, which can be prone to rust when exposed to water alone.

 If you don’t have access to a hose, using a product like Optimum No Rinse (ONR) Wash and Wax, in combination with a two-bucket wash method can help wash and protect a dirty car in the winter when applied properly.

 ONR is a pretty popular product you can use without a hose.
 Just fill a couple of buckets with warm water and grab a few microfiber towels.
 During the winter months you may also want to try out a waterless spray-on car wash product.